h4rvey-g/ob-Notes/USMLE/MSK/IgA vasculitis.md

 - Kidneys: IgAV nephritis (20–50% of children; 50–80% of adults)  [8]
 	- [[Nephritic syndrome]]

+>[!tip]
+>IgAV is an important differential diagnosis to consider in children with a limp.

 ---
 # Diagnostics
+## Biopsy
+IgA and C3 complex deposition (hallmark) in small vessels of the superficial dermis

 ---
 # Treatment